thundergolfer/uni/performance/napkin-math/problems/03_membership_intersection_service.md

 > For SSD (about 10x cheaper, and 10x slower than memory), 320 ms. 300 ms is way too high, but 3 ms is acceptable.

 That's 100x worse than RAM, which seems contradicted by the numbers he has in his `napkin-math` repo.
-I've DM'd him on Twitter to follow-up.
+I've DM'd him on Twitter to follow-up (_Update:_ Simon replied on Twitter and has now updated the post 👍).